mcinglis/c-style/readme.md

-#### Write comments in full sentences, without abbreviations, with a full-stop
+#### Write comments in full sentences, without abbreviations, properly capitalized, with a full-stop